muratk3n/thirdwave/en/tweets/2019/week51.md

 bad news.
 Watch a finance show u hear them argue all the time "this was good news, but is good news good news or bad news 😶 [for the stock market, bcz good news can cause FED to raise rates that'll lower the laughing gas, causing the market go down]".
-Everything is garbled, mixed up, upside down, crooked.

 *2019-12-14 20:40:43*

 ---

-Interesting analysis.
-Yes BJ succeeded in painting others as the ones stopping Brexit, "the will of the ppl (meaning the shit cake he previously sold them on)" and rode that to victory.
+BJ succeeded in painting others as the ones stopping Brexit, "the will of the ppl (meaning the shit cake he previously sold them on)" and rode that to victory.

 Brexit..
 What an issue-non-issue.
 US cons could only dream about something like this.
 It keeps on giving.